zjykzj/YOLOv5/README.md

 example, I will remove the implementation code for video files and cache files in the data module, and only retain the onnxruntime/opencv implementation in the deployment module, and so on.

+**Note1: The implementation of yolov5 for this warehouse is referenced from [v7.0 - YOLOv5 SOTA Realtime Instance Segmentation](https://github.com/ultralytics/yolov5/releases/tag/v7.0).**

-**Note: The configuration of this warehouse is completely based on the original implementation of YOLOv5, divided into `data/hyps/models`**
+**Note2: The configuration of this warehouse is completely based on the original implementation of YOLOv5, divided into `configs/data/*.yaml`, `configs/hyps/*.yaml`, `configs/models/*.yaml`.**

 ## Maintainers